NilaiVemula/diabetes-data-diving/writeup.md

 <img src="plots/corrplot.png" alt="correlation" width="500"/>

 We calculated the Pearson correlation coefficent for each combination of features and visualized this in the form of a correlation matrix.
 In the matrix, the darker squares signify a greater correlation.
-The response variable, class, or the diagnosis of diabetes is most strongly and positively associated with polyuria and polydipsia, out of all the features.
-On top of this, polyuria also has a positive and moderately strong association with polydipsia
+The response variable, `class`, or the diagnosis of diabetes is most strongly and positively associated with polyuria and polydipsia, out of all the features.
+On top of this, polyuria also has a positive and moderately strong association with polydipsia.

 ## Feature Selection